FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountImportAndExport/t_st_importAndExportAccounts.md

 ## Export accounts using the Administration Tool

-You can export accounts using the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
+You can export accounts using the {{< SecureTransport/componentshortname  >}} Administration Tool.
 When you use the *Import or Export Accounts* page, all the account information on the server is exported.
 This includes user accounts, service accounts, account templates, certificates, application instances, business units, administrators, administrative roles, site templates, route packages, and route package templates.
 To export a single account from the Administration Tool, see <a href="../../../accounts/useraccounts/t_st_export_single_user_account" class="MCXref xref">Export a single user account</a>.
 To control which account information is exported, see <a href="#Export" class="MCXref xref">Export accounts from the command line</a>.

 The exported file is written to the `<FILEDRIVEHOME>/var/tmp/export_accounts.xml` file.
 This file is overwritten every time you export account information.